-&lt;sup>8 ORAM Refugee, Sexual Orientation, Gender Identity and Gender Expression: Essential Terminology for the Humanitarian Sector, n.d., url.
-See also ORAM Refugee, ORAM SOGIE toolkit, 5 May 2017, url
+8 ORAM Refugee, Sexual Orientation, Gender Identity and Gender Expression: Essential Terminology for the Humanitarian Sector, n.d., url.
+See also ORAM Refugee, ORAM SOGIE toolkit, 5 May 2017, url.

-&lt;sup>9 ILGA, Gender Identity, Gender Expression and Sex Characteristics Programme, n.d., [2020], url
+9 ILGA, Gender Identity, Gender Expression and Sex Characteristics Programme, n.d., [2020], url

-&lt;sup>10 During a roundtable in 2021, UNHCR was recommended to update the guidelines to ensure asylum procedures are sensitive to the heterogeneity, rights and needs of SOGIESC applicans for international protection.
-UNHCR/IE SOGI, 2021 Global roundtable on protection and solutions for LGBTIQ+ people in forced displacement, 7-29 June 2021, online, url,p.
-12 UNHCR, UNHCR guidelines on international protection No. 9, 23 October 2012, url, p.
+10 During a roundtable in 2021, UNHCR was recommended to update the guidelines to ensure asylum procedures are sensitive to the heterogeneity, rights and needs of SOGIESC applicants for international protection.
+UNHCR/IE SOGI, 2021 Global roundtable on protection and solutions for LGBTIQ+ people in forced displacement, 7-29 June 2021, online, url, p.
+12

+11 UNHCR, UNHCR guidelines on international protection No. 9, 23 October 2012, url, p.
 5

-&lt;sup>12 EU, Directive No 2011/95/EU of the European Parliament and of the Council of 13 December 2011 on standards for the qualification of third-country nationals or stateless persons as beneficiaries of international protection, 13 December 2011, url, p.
-16 violence by former partners or husbands, forced marriage, and crimes committed in the name of "honour" by family members.
+12 EU, Directive No 2011/95/EU of the European Parliament and of the Council of 13 December 2011 on standards for the qualification of third-country nationals or stateless persons as beneficiaries of international protection, 13 December 2011, url, p.
+16

+'Lesbians often suffer multiple discrimination due to their gender, their often inferior social and/or economic status, coupled with their sexual orientation.
+Lesbians are commonly subjected to harm by non-State actors, including acts such as "corrective" rape, retaliatory violence by former partners or husbands, forced marriage, and crimes committed in the name of "honour" by family members.
 Some lesbian refugee applicants have not had any experiences of past persecution; for example, if they have had few or no lesbian relationships.
 Lesbians may have had heterosexual relationships, often, but not necessarily, because of social pressures to marry and bear children.
 They may only later in life enter into a lesbian relationship or identify as lesbian.'